obradovicfilip/starter-hugo-academic/content/authors/admin/_index.md

 title: Filip Obradović
 email: ""
 ---
-I’m a third year Ph.D. student at the Economics Department of Northwestern University.
-My research focuses on econometrics, medical econometrics, applied microeconometrics, and statistical decision theory.
+I am a third year economics Ph.D. student at Northwestern University.
+My research focuses on utilizing the latest developments in theoretical econometrics to solve issues in medical and health economics research, with particular emphasis on identification and inference.